JamieWilson2000/aesopsfablesms3/README.md

 - Problem: Pages moving from side to side.
 - Fix:

-- Problem: When creating the user profile page all records from the collection are being displayed rather than just the signed in user.
+- Problem: When creating the Your Stories page all records from the collection are being displayed rather than just the signed in user.
 - Fix:  Fixed session variables on logging into profile.
+- Problem: Could not display other values to the Your Stories page using Jinja.
+- Fix: Discovered that previously I had made an amendment to the username field direct in MongoDB so the field that the code was looking for no longer existed.
+After rolling back to the original entry the values display to the page.

 # Code Validations